shwe87/tabs-django-test/README.md

 Note: You can visit https://docs.djangoproject.com/en/dev/topics/install/ to see how you can install DJango.
-I've provided the latest release (1.5.4) and the one I used, so you just have to follow the instructions provided in the website.
+I've provided the latest release in the folder DJango (1.5.4; the one I used), so you just have to follow the instructions provided in the website.